yusefmosiah/choir-collective/docs/Level_3_ValueCreation.md

 - Coherence emerges spontaneously
 - Teams form through resonance

 Understanding this level reveals why Choir can't be replicated by adding features to existing platforms.
-The value creation patterns emerge from fundamental quantum mechanics, not surface rules.
+The value creation patterns emerge from fundamental wave mechanics, not surface rules.

 Through this lens, we see how: